 Schematic of typical CPB circuit.
 (Reprinted with permission from Cohn LH, Edmunds LD Jr (eds).
 Cardiac Surgery in the Adult, 2nd ed.
 New York: McGraw-Hill, 2003.)

-Cannulation for CBP is typically performed centrally with an inflow cannula in the ascending aorta ...
+Cannulation for CBP is typically performed centrally with an inflow cannula in the ascending aorta and outflow ...